Up to $15,000

 February 19, 2021

-Since 2014, funders from across the Triangle region of North Carolina have been meeting regularly to talk about the nonprofit sector and the desire to see agencies succeed and build their internal capacity.
-Since that time the Triangle Capacity-Building Network has commissioned research, engaged nonprofits in conversations about capacity building and built a strategic direction with a desired outcome of creating strong nonprofits in the Triangle region of North Carolina.
-One of the most important lessons from the data compiled by NC State University’s Institute for Nonprofits that guides the collaboratives overall direction is that nonprofits report having lower levels of adaptive capacity, those which primarily focus on challenges for which there is no single answer.
+Since 2014, funders from across the Triangle region of North Carolina have been meeting regularly to discuss the nonprofit sector and the desire to see agencies succeed and build their internal capacity.
+Since that time, the Triangle Capacity-Building Network (TCBN) has commissioned research, engaged nonprofits in conversations about capacity building and built a strategic direction with a desired outcome of creating strong nonprofits in the Triangle region of North Carolina.
+One of the most important lessons from the data compiled by NC State University’s Institute for Nonprofits that guides the collaborative’s overall direction is that nonprofits report having lower levels of adaptive capacity, those which primarily focus on challenges for which there is no single answer.
 The collaborative has identified the following key outcomes for this capacity building effort:

 - Nonprofits have skills, knowledge, and commitment to adapt, innovate, and improve